ghc-proposals/ghc-proposals/proposals/0000-minimal-should-warn-extras.rst

 Effect and Interactions
 -----------------------

-If a method as a definition via the ``default signatures`` extension, then that definition should not be added to the set ``D`` as defined above.
+If a method has a definition via the ``default signatures`` extension, then that definition should not be added to the set ``D`` as defined above.
 While adding it would be a strict check, I think it is likely to increase the false-positives.
 Though feedback is welcome on the impact of this.